working-group-two/engineering-blog/pages/index.md

 As a partner or developer you should build or integrate a product once, and it will work for multiple operators in multiple geographies.

-Our success is measured by that end-users find their mobile subscription much more useful.
+Our success is measured by end-users finding their mobile subscription much more useful.

 ## Watch a short video explaining the concept
 <div class="video-border">